-There will be 5 (five) problem sets throughout the semester.
-These assignments test your understanding of concepts and analysis methods covered in a specific section of the course.
-You will need to submit an $\mathbf{R}$ code and a document with a detailed explanation of your analysis for grading.
+There will be 3 (three) problem sets throughout the semester.
+Each problem set is worth 100 points.
+These assignments test your practical understanding of concepts and analysis methods covered in a specific section of the course.
+You will need to submit an R file and a text document with a detailed explanation of your analysis for grading.

-You can work on the problem sets in groups - I will randomly assign you into groups early in the semester, and I encourage you to discuss the problems and work on the solutions together (you can, if you want, work on your own as well).
+You can work on the problem sets in groups -I will randomly assign you into groups early in the semester, and I encourage you to discuss the problems and work on the solutions together (you can, if you want, work on your own as well).
 The assignments are submitted and graded individually.